b-hayes/apache-server/README.md

 ```

 ## Dynamic Localhost
-The dynamic localhost config will point sub domains to sub folders.
+The dynamic localhost config will point sub-domains to sub folders.

-localhost still points to /var/www/html but now
+Up to two level deep eg:
-animals.localhost will open website in /var/www/html/animals
+- localhost points to /var/www/html
-It goes 2 levels deep eg: dogs.animals.localhost will open websites/animals/dogs
+- animals.localhost points to /var/www/html/animals

-So you can practice having mutiple domains with sub domains all living unther the master domain of localhost.
+- dogs.animals.localhost points to websites/animals/dogs

-This can easily transfer to a self hosted setup with real domains later.
+So you can have all your projects share the same native instance of apache/php/mysql etc.